 Click on the following link for Supportive Living Listing Chicago Supportive Living Listing

 Nursing Homes: also called intermediate care, provide long-term care for people who cannot be cared for at home or in other types of facilities.
 They provide care for individuals who need nursing care without being in a hospital.
 A doctor supervises this type of care.
-Costs for long-term nursing homes generally run around $50,000 a year.
-A substantial portion of these costs may be covered by Medicaid or private insurance.

-For information on Independent Living assistance through the Department of Community Development click on the following link: HRAIL Program
+For information on Independent Living assistance through the Department of Community Development click on the following link: HRAIL Program or the SARFS Program.

 For additional information on the Long-Term Care Ombudsman Program click on the following link www.state.il.us/aging